-Similar to cryptocurrencies, NFTs are powered by blockchain technology.
+In the realm of NFT scams, much like cryptocurrencies, NFTs operate on blockchain technology.
 So what makes them much more expensive than crypto?
-It's the uniqueness of each token.
-In essence, NFTs are what we call a collector's item.
+It’s the uniqueness of each token.
+In essence, NFTs are what we call a collector’s item.
 There are 21 million bitcoins available for mining but an art or collectible is one (or few) of a kind.
 Once you own an NFT, it is yours.
 No one can tamper with it or replicate it.

 An NFT need not be an art.
 It can be your housing papers or your car documents.
 It can be anything.
 If someone likes it, they will pay for it.
 With NFTs you can capture rare events and monetize them.
 For example Jack Dorsey, Founder & CEO of Twitter is selling his first tweet on NFT platform Valuables for $2.5M.
 Valuables is an NFT platform to buy and sell tweets

 If you are interested in learning more about NFTs, this is a good place to start.